NREL/HPC/docs/Documentation/Machine_Learning/index.md

 conda create -p /projects/YOUR_PROJECT/YOUR_USER_NAME_HERE/FOLDER_FOR_CONDA_ENVIRONMENTS/pt python=3.9
 ```
 Answer yes to proceed, and you should end up with directions for starting your conda environment pt.
-Note that these instructions place your environment in the projects folder.
+Note that these instructions place your environment in the specified /projects folder.
 This is advisable, as opposed to installing conda environments in their default location in your home directory.
-See the using Anaconda environment on Kestrel instructions on Kestrel (INCLUDE LINK HERE!) for more information.
+See our [Conda documentation](../Environment/Customization/conda.md#where-to-store-conda-environments) for more information.

 Activate the pt conda environment and install PyTorch into the active conda environment:
 ```